NEET PG Exam 2026: A Comprehensive Guide to Fulfill Your Medical Aspirations

 4. Is there a limit on the number of attempts for the NEET PG Exam?

-Candidates have unlimited opportunities to take the exam whenever they satisfy the established eligibility standards.
+No, candidates have unlimited opportunities to take the exam whenever they satisfy the established eligibility standards.

 5. What are the documents required during the counselling process?